AllStarCodeOrg/Readathon_2019/README.md

 # Readathon_2019

 # TO DO LIST
-- working progress bar
-- Populate Stats
-- Populate Rubric (Nadine)
+- Populate Rubric (Nadine) - use old one
-- proper "holy grail" format
-- test on glitch!
+- refactor
+- Add Style!
+- MUST BE USABLE ON MOBILE

 # NICE TO HAVES
+- have a log file
+- add list of applicants graded by user to stats (with individual views)
-- add ReadScore list for admin with delete option
+- Admin edit/delete ReadScore in list
+- live updating for admin/users (progress bar, tables, etc)